autonity/autonity-oracle/README.md

 #    timeout: 10                             # optional, default value is 10.
 #    refresh: 3600                           # optional, default value is 3600, that is 1 hour to fetch data from data source.

 # Un-comment below lines to enable your forex data plugin's configuration on demand.
-Your production configurations start from below:
+Your production configurations starts from below:

 #  - name: forex_currencyfreaks              # required, it is the plugin file name in the plugin directory.
 #    key: 575aab9e47e54790bf6d502c48407c10   # required, visit https://currencyfreaks.com to get your key, and replace it.